5.4.10 Vision Voice Box

 cp -r /opt/tros/${TROS_DISTRO}/lib/hobot_llamacpp/config/ .

-After starting the program, you can interact with the device via voice prompts.
-Usage: After device initialization, it will say "I'm here"; wake up the device by saying "Hello", then give it a task, such as "How should I relax on weekends?".
-The device will start inference and output the response.
+After launching the program, you can interact with the device via voice prompts.
+Usage instructions: after the device finishes initialization, it will say "I'm here!"
+Say "Hello" to wake it up, then give your query—for example, "How should I rest on weekends?"
+The device will then start inference and output its response via speech.

-User: "Hello, how should I relax on weekends?"
+- User: "Hello, how should I rest on weekends?"

-Device: "Rest is important.
-You can read, listen to music, paint, or exercise."
+- Device: "Rest is important—you could read books, listen to music, draw, or exercise."

 Notes